pazcm/physiotherapy-centre/README.md

 Responsive and Semantic six pages website created for a fictional physiotherapy clinic, designed following a mobile first approach built in a grid layout with a main navigation.
 * sitemap > https://github.com/pazcm/physiotherapy-centre/blob/master/assets/pre-dev/sitemap.png _(child pages can be added in a future)_

-The website showcases the treatments, the professionals and the facilities of the clinic.
+The website showcases the treatments, the professionals and the facilities of a physioterapy clinic.
 The aim is to make easier to the user to get info about how to get an appointment and provide them relevant information through a minimalist angle/style  following _UX Design_ principles, prioritising the usability and accessibility of the site.

 #### Assets
 - User stories > https://github.com/pazcm/physiotherapy-centre/blob/master/assets/pre-dev/user-stories.png